 a)plan coaching

-Leadership Coaching for Results in 2022
+Leadership Coaching for Results in 2025

-Most forms of coaching include flares of leadership coaching.
-At a)plan, our engagements revolve around goal setting and Multiple Action Plans.
-This approach, at its core, is leadership coaching for results.
-We focus hard on fostering the required behaviors to successfully achieve a result, or a transformation from Point A to Point B.
+That’s why our leadership coaching engagements revolve around goal setting and multiple action plans.
+This approach, at its core, prioritizes outcomes.
+We focus hard on fostering the required behaviors to successfully achieve a transformation from Point A to Point B.

 1. Frequency of Engagement: Daily, Not Monthly